-When I finally graduated from college and started making more money, I felt poor because all I did was work in expensive New York City!
-For example, I shared a studio with a high school classmate for $2,100 a month and that was in 1999!
+When I finally graduated from The College Of William & Mary and started making more money, I felt poor because all I did was work in expensive New York City!
+For example, I shared a studio with a high school classmate for $2,100 a month and that was in 1999.
 It was only until I moved to San Francisco did I feel I was part of the middle class again.
-Money was more plentiful, a starter home “only” cost about $1,500,000, and I had more free time to explore.
+Money was more plentiful, a starter home “only” cost about $1,100,000, and I had more free time to explore.

 I’ve experienced all three classes to varying degrees and I believe there are wonderful merits to each of them.
 From the poor Haitian immigrant who goes to college and becomes the first black female mayor in Utah, to the billionaire investor who gives 99% of his net worth to charity, everyone tends to come to center.
 My favorite class is the middle class.
 But first, we must define what middle class means.